What are fleas?

 Life-cycles of fleas can be completed in as little as 12–14 days or can take up to 350 days, depending on temperature and humidity.
 Female fleas can start producing eggs 24–48 hours after taking the first blood meal and can produce up to 50 eggs per day.

 Environment can play a vital role in sustaining fleas.
 Fleas can develop indoors all year round given suitable conditions.
 However, in warm seasons the development of fleas outdoors is enhanced and fleas can easily be picked up from outdoor areas such as parks or gardens.

 A healthy pet is a joy for the owner and should be of high importance.
 Constant itching is both a nuisance to the pet and a cause for concern for the owner.
 Hair loss can turn a beautiful coat into a sorry sight and sore patches can result.

-Speak to your vet or SQP for advice about how to control fleas.
+Speak to your vet or SQP for advice about how to manage fleas.
 Various anti-parasitic agents can be applied successfully in a manner best suited to your pet.

 WARNING: Do not use flea products containing the drug permethrin on cats.
 Permethrin is toxic to cats and can cause serious illness or death.
 Always check the packaging for details and if in doubt, ask an SQP or your vet for advice.

 Key preventative measures